Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1006/readme.md

 To demonstrate the functionality follow the steps below:

 1. Start the application and log in as a customer manager.
-2. Navigate to the job openings section and select the option to list job openings.
+2. Navigate to the candidate section and select the option to display candidate information.
-3. Select the desired listing filters.
+3. Select the desired way you want the candidates information to be displayed.
-4. If there are job openings that match the selected filters, they will be displayed on the screen.
+4. If there are candidates , they will be displayed on the screen.
-5. If there are no job openings that match the selected filters, a message will be displayed indicating that there are no job openings to display.
+5. If there are no candidates, a message will be displayed indicating that there are no candidates to display.

 This process demonstrates the system's ability to list job openings based on the selected filters.